microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### NO_MSVC_FLAG_ESCAPING

-By default, escape characters (e.g., -Xcompiler, -Xlinker) are added before flags to ensure that MSVC interprets them correctly.
-These escape characters help prevent issues caused by spaces, quotes, or other special characters that might be misinterpreted by the MSVC command-line tools.
+By default, escape characters (e.g., -Xcompiler, -Xlinker) are added before compiler and linker flags when using MSVC.
+This is done to ensure that these flags, which might contain spaces or other special characters, are correctly interpreted by the underlying MSVC tools (cl.exe, link.exe)

 When you set `NO_MSVC_FLAG_ESCAPING`, you tell vcpkg not to perform this automatic escaping.
 This can be useful in situations where:

 - You know your flags are formatted correctly: If you're confident that your compiler and linker flags don't contain problematic characters, you can avoid unnecessary escaping.
 - You're using custom build scripts: If you have custom build scripts or tools that require specific flag formatting, disabling automatic escaping might be necessary for compatibility.

+>[!NOTE]
+>If you disable the MSVC wrappers using `DISABLE_MSVC_WRAPPERS`, this option (`NO_MSVC_FLAG_ESCAPING`) has no effect because the escape characters are not added in the first place.

 ### USE_RESPONSE_FILES